LeeChasel/turtle-frontend/docs/AUTHENTICATION.md

 - Expires &#8594; property `expiresAt`
 - Path &#8594; /

-> [!TIP]
-> You can use a [custom hook](/src/hooks/useUserTokenCookie.ts) to achieve above operations, it provides get, set and delete function to userToken cookie
+You can use a [custom hook](/src/hooks/useUserTokenCookie.ts) to achieve above operations, it provides get, set and delete function to userToken cookie